-For the year ended December 31, 2021, the Company's repaid in the full the amount of \$4,008,347 to the related party that had provided working capital to in the prior year to support the Company's operations.
+For the year ended December 31, 2021, the Company repaid in the full the amount of \$4,008,347 to the related party that had provided working capital to in the prior year to support the Company's operations.
 Those borrowings were unsecured, due on demand, and interest free.
-The Company also lent \$897,907 to the related party, leading to the balance of \$897,907 as of December 31, 2021; this amount is due on demand, unsecured, and interest free.
+The Company lent \$897,907 to the related party, leading to the balance of \$897,907 for the year ended December 31, 2021; this amount is due on demand, unsecured, and interest free.

-For the year ended December 31, 2020, the Company's related parties provided working capital to support the Company's operations when needed.
+For the year ended December 31, 2022, the Company's related party provided working capital to support the Company's operations when needed.
 The borrowings were unsecured, due on demand, and interest free.
-The following table summarizes borrowing transactions with the Company's related parties:
+The following table summarizes borrowing transactions with the Company's related party: